8 Best Homeowners Insurance Companies in Missouri of 2023

 Doing so means that your insurer will pay less if you file a claim, which can lead to a lower premium.

-Add-ons, endorsements, and increasing your personal property limits can help if, say, your precious artwork was stolen during a burglary.
+Add-ons, endorsements, and increasing personal property limits can help if your precious artwork was stolen during a burglary.
 However, every coverage you add to your standard policy will cause your rate to rise.

-But if you have poor credit, the insurer will perceive that you are an at-risk person who will more likely miss payments or file claims, which will raise the cost of your premium.
+But if you have poor credit, the insurer will perceive you as an at-risk person who will likely miss payments or file claims, raising your premium cost.

 If you file a claim, the insurer will believe you are more likely to make another claim and will increase your rates to keep costs down.